-1.2 The ESOL International (Speaking & Listening) qualification handbook
+1.2 The International ESOL (Speaking & Listening) B1 / TFL qualification handbook

-This LanguageCert International ESOL (Speaking & Listening) qualification handbook provides a comprehensive introduction to the LanguageCert suite of ESOL International (Speaking & Listening) qualifications and their associated examinations.
+This LanguageCert International ESOL (Speaking & Listening) B1 qualification handbook provides a comprehensive introduction to the LanguageCert International ESOL (Speaking & Listening) B1 qualification and its associated examination.

 The aim of this handbook is to provide information and advice for users of LanguageCert's qualifications, inclusive of all existing and potential centres offering the LanguageCert ESOL International (Speaking & Listening) qualifications.
 This handbook also serves as a reference point for teachers who prepare their candidates for the LanguageCert ESOL International examinations.